 We love hearing what you are interested in, and we love connecting you with what’s happening in the community!
 Send us an email or give us a call or pop by our office.

 Our director’s salary is paid by Brandon University.
 Everything else is funded through the generous donations of our sponsors, or through specific project funding that comes through grants or community partners.

-We have a podcast, Research Connection Podcast that you can subscribe to using your favourite podcast player (iTunes, Google Play Music, Spotify).
+We have a podcast, Leaning In and Speaking Out that you can subscribe to using your favourite podcast player (iTunes, Google Play Music, Spotify).

 There are different people who would give different answers.
 We like the term “rurally-influenced city,” which is a term we first heard of from Clark Banack, who is a rural researcher.
 Brandon is the wheat city, after all.